 Motion to intervene – a motion requesting party status in a case

 Net-Metering or NM – the process of measuring the difference between the electricity supplied to a customer by a utility and the electricity fed back to the utility by a net-metering system owned by the customer.
 Net-metering systems can be solar panels, wind turbines, or other renewable energy generators.
-The owner of the net-metering system uses as much of the power as it needs and any power that it generates in excess of what it needs is transferred to the grid for use by the utility.
-The utility pays the net-metering owner for this surplus power, allowing the net-metering system owner to offset its costs for the power it receives from the utility (i.e., the system owner sees this as a credit on its electric bill).
+The owner of the net-metering system uses as much of the power as it needs, and any power that it generates in excess of what it needs is transferred to the grid for use by the utility.
+The utility pays the net-metering owner for this surplus power, which shows up as a credit on the owner’s electric bill.

-Net-metering systems can be owned by a single entity or can be a group system that provides electricity to multiple users.
+Net-metering systems can be owned by a single entity or can be a group system that provides credits to multiple users.

-Net-metering applications can request Commission authorization to construct and operate a new net-metered system, or to convert an existing power source to a net-metering billing arrangement.
+Net-metering applications can request Commission authorization to construct and operate a new net-metering system, or to convert an existing renewable power source to a net-metering billing arrangement.

-Notice of Appearance – a filing that provides the Commission and the parties to the case with the identity and contact information for the person legally representing a party in a case.
+Notice of Appearance – a filing that provides the Commission and the parties to a contested case with the identity and contact information for the person legally representing a party in a case.
 The person listed in the notice of appearance is the only person who may make formal filings with the Commission in that case.
 Parties or their legal representatives are required to file a notice of appearance under Commission Rule 2.201(A).
-In the Commission’s electronic filing system, ePUC, the contact person is designated for each party and participant to the case when that information is entered into ePUC.
+In the Commission’s electronic filing system, ePUC, this notice of appearance happens automatically when a party files a new case or a motion to intervene or notice of intervention in an existing case.
+Any other initial filing in an existing case must be accompanied by a separate notice of appearance.
 Persons or entities who appear pro se simply put their own names and contact information in the notice of appearance.
-Persons not using ePUC must provide a written notice of appearance that conforms with the Commission’s rules of procedure, including certification of service.
+Persons who request a waiver under Commission Rule 2.107 to allow for paper filings must provide a written notice of appearance that conforms with the Commission’s rules of procedure, including certificates of service.
+If a waiver is requested using the Commission's Request a Waiver of the Requirement to Use ePUC Form, there is no need to file a separate notice of appearance document because the form satisfies the requirement to file a written notice of appearance.

 Oral Argument – an opportunity for parties to present arguments orally directly to the Commission, often before the Commission makes its final decision in a case.
 For instance, oral argument can be requested by parties in response to a hearing officer’s Proposal for Decision after it has been distributed for review and comment by the parties.

-Order – written documents used to convey Commission decisions.
+Order – a written document used to convey Commission decisions.
 Commission orders may convey final decisions made by the Commission, or procedural decisions related to the case schedule, rulings on motions, or other matters.
 The Commission’s final decision in a case is announced and explained in a “final order.”
-If a Commission decision is to approve a project, the final order will be accompanied by a certificate of public good.
-In a hearing officer case, the hearing officer is empowered to issue procedural orders.
-In all cases, the “final order” is signed by the Commission members.
+If a Commission decision is to approve a project, the final order will be accompanied by a Certificate of Public Good.
+Hearing officers are empowered to issue procedural orders and to issue "final orders" in consumer complaint cases where the disputed amount is equal to or less than $2,000.
+In all other cases, the “final order” is signed by the Commissioners.

-Party - The term “party” refers to any person who has the requisite legal status to directly participate in a case before the Commission.
+Party – refers to any person or entity who has met the requirements to participate directly in a case before the Commission.
 The Department of Public Service, the Agency of Natural Resources, and in some cases, the Agency of Agriculture, Food, and Markets have been designated by law as parties to Commission cases.
-Other entities can request to be a “party” to a case by filing a motion to intervene.
-A party to a case has rights and responsibilities in Commission proceedings.
+Other persons or entities can request to be a “party” to a case by filing a motion to intervene or, in some types of cases, a notice of intervention.

-Parties to a case can provide testimony and participate in evidentiary hearings.
-They may be represented by an attorney, or represent themselves (which is referred to as appearing “pro se”).
+Parties to a case can provide testimony and participate in evidentiary hearings, and they have a right to appeal an adverse decision.
+They may be represented by an attorney, or represent themselves (which is referred to as appearing pro se).
 All parties must follow the Commission’s procedural rules, and are subject to the rules governing discovery and cross-examination.
-The Commission’s rules incorporate the Vermont Rules of Civil Procedure and the Vermont Rules of Evidence.
+Evidentiary matters in Commission hearings are governed by the provisions of 3 V.S.A. § 810.

 Statutory Parties – Statutory parties are automatically parties to a case based on Vermont law.
-For instance, there are two state agencies that are automatically parties to all Section 248 proceedings: the Department of Public Service and the Agency of Natural Resources.
+For instance, two state agencies are automatically parties to all Section 248 proceedings: the Department of Public Service and the Agency of Natural Resources.

 Pro Se – a person or an entity who participates and represents their interest in a Commission case without retaining an attorney.
-Representing yourself is referred to as appearing “pro se.”
+Representing yourself is referred to as appearing pro se.
 When individuals appear pro se, they have the rights and responsibilities of attorneys and must follow all applicable rules and procedures.
-If a pro se representative is unable to comply with obligations under Commission rules and Vermont law, the Commission has the authority to require the party to retain counsel.
+If a pro se representative is unable to comply with obligations under Commission rules and Vermont law, the Commission has the authority to require the party to retain legal counsel.

-Protective Orders – an order issued by the regarding how confidential material (or material that a party claims should be treated as confidential) is to be treated in the record of a case.
-A protective order covers entire documents or portions of documents.
+Protective Orders – an order issued by the Commission regarding how confidential material (or material that a party claims should be treated as confidential) is to be treated in the record of a case.
+A protective order can cover entire documents or portions of documents.
 The purpose of a protective order is to treat designated information as confidential in light of the fact that Commission proceedings are open to the public and case filings are considered public information.
 Parties must file a motion or other request for confidential treatment for consideration by the Commission.
+See Commission Rule 2.226(C) for more information about filing a motion for confidential treatment.

 Public Hearing - see Hearing

-Rebuttable Presumption – an assumption made by a court that is taken to be true unless a party disputes the assumption and rebuts it.
-(For example, a defendant in a criminal case is presumed innocent until proved guilty).
-In Commission cases, a presumption is rebutted by presenting evidence or argument as to why the Commission should not rely on the presumption in deciding a related issue in the case.
-If the presumption is successfully rebutted, then the presumption disappears and the party who initially relied on it must prove the truth of the matter that was assumed to be true.
+Rebuttable Presumption – a presumption that is taken to be true by the decision-making body unless a party disputes the presumption and rebuts it.
+(For example, a defendant in a criminal case is presumed innocent until proved guilty.)
+In Commission cases, a presumption is rebutted by presenting evidence or argument as to why the Commission should not rely on that presumption in deciding an issue in the case.
+If the presumption is successfully rebutted, then the presumption disappears, and the party who initially relied on it must prove the truth of the matter that was previously assumed to be true.
 A rebuttable presumption can be created by state law or an administrative law rule (such as a Commission rule) or by legal precedent such as a court case or a Commission order.

-Here is how a rebuttable presumption works in a Commission case: a Commission Rule may contain a presumption that generation projects of a specified type and size do not have an adverse effect on aesthetics.
-This means that, unless facts or arguments are raised that show why the Commission should not rely on that presumption in a particular case (this is called “rebutting the presumption”), there will be a finding in the Commission’s final order that the project at issue will not have an adverse effect on aesthetics.
-However, if the Commission is persuaded that the presumption of “no adverse aesthetic effect” should not apply in this particular case, the project applicant will be required to produce evidence (e.g., testimony or documents) to prove that the project will have no adverse effect on aesthetics.
+Here is how a rebuttable presumption works in a Commission case: Say a Commission Rule contains a presumption that generation projects of a specified type and size do not have an adverse effect on aesthetics.
+Unless facts or arguments are raised that show why the Commission should not rely on that presumption in a particular case (this is called “rebutting the presumption”), there will be a finding in the Commission’s final order that the project at issue will not have an adverse effect on aesthetics.
+However, if the Commission is persuaded that the presumption of “no adverse aesthetic effect” should not apply in this particular case, the project applicant will be required to produce evidence (e.g., testimony or exhibits) to prove that the project will have no adverse effect on aesthetics.

 Regional Greenhouse Gas Initiative or RGGI – a cooperative effort among northeastern and mid-Atlantic states (including Vermont) to reduce carbon dioxide emissions by electric power generators.
 This is accomplished through a multi-state cap-and-trade program with a market-based emissions trading system.

 Rules and Rulemaking – regulations developed by the Commission that have the force and effect of law.
 The process of developing and approving a new rule is a “rulemaking.”
-Rulemaking is an uncontested process that generally begins with developing a recommended, draft rule, followed by formal rulemaking procedures governed by the Vermont Administrative Procedures Act.
+Rulemaking is a process that generally begins with developing a recommended, draft rule, followed by formal rulemaking procedures governed by the Vermont Administrative Procedures Act.
+The law does not consider rulemakings to be “contested cases.”

-The Commission has broad rulemaking authority; 30 V.S.A. § 2(c) authorizes the Commission to initiate rulemaking proceedings on any matter within its jurisdiction.
+The Commission has broad rulemaking authority through 30 V.S.A. § 2(c), which authorizes the Commission to initiate rulemaking proceedings on any matter within its jurisdiction.
 In addition, many specific statutory sections direct or authorize the Commission to implement their provisions “by rule or order.”
 The Commission has implemented new procedures and requirements using both rules and orders.

 Typically, rulemaking proceedings are initiated either by the Commission, or upon request by a state agency, a utility, or a group of individuals.
 Often when the Commission is asked to open a rulemaking proceeding, a draft proposed rule accompanies the request.
 If no draft proposed rule has been filed, the Commission will develop one.
-To facilitate the development of a proposed rule, it is common for a hearing officer to conduct an informal process prior to the commencement of the formal rulemaking process.
+To facilitate the development of a proposed rule, it is common for a hearing officer to conduct an informal process before the formal rulemaking process begins.
 This informal process generally includes one or more workshops and one or more opportunities for written comments.
-It may also include circulating one or more drafts of a proposed rule to interested persons for comment.
+It may also include circulating one or more drafts of a proposed rule to interested persons for feedback.

-The Commission submits its recommended, draft rule for the formal rulemaking process, which requires filing with several committees and the Secretary of State.
-There are opportunities for public involvement in the State’s formal rulemaking procedure.
-Completion of the formal rulemaking process results in a final adopted rule.
+In the formal part of the rulemaking process, the Commission puts its recommended draft rule through a number of prescribed steps, which include filing the draft rule with legislative and inter-agency committees and the Secretary of State.
+There are more opportunities for public involvement, including public hearings, in the formal rulemaking process.
+Completion of the formal rulemaking results in a final adopted rule.

-Rules of Practice - set out in Commission Rule 2.000, apply in all Commission proceedings.
-These rules describe administrative requirements such as formats for filings, service and notice requirements, motions, pro se appearances, ex parte communications, prehearing conferences, testimony, discovery, conduct of hearings, and briefs.
+Rules of Practice - Set out in Commission Rule 2.000, these rules apply in all Commission proceedings.
+They describe procedural and administrative requirements such as formats for filings, service and notice requirements, motions, pro se appearances, ex parte communications, scheduling conferences, testimony, discovery, conduct of hearings, and briefs.

-Section 248 – a petition filed pursuant to, or a proceeding conducted under, 30 V.S.A. § 248.
-Section 248 proceedings typically involve siting new generation or transmission facilities (including gas transmission), and expanding or modifying existing facilities.
+Section 248 – the section in Title 30 that governs utility investments in or construction of generation and transmission projects as well as certain long-term power purchases by Vermont utilities.
+Section 248 proceedings typically involve siting new generation or transmission facilities (including gas transmission), or expanding or modifying existing facilities.
 Section 248 also grants the Commission the authority to approve large, long-term power purchases from out of state.

 Typical Section 248 siting projects include: